 Synchronization with Simplifier.net FHIR projects (2:37)

 Firely Terminal is also a great way to easily synchronize a local folder with a public or private Simplifier.net project.
-Useful for when you want to work on them with Forge or have created a bunch of resources with FHIR Shorthand.
+This is useful when you want to work on them with Forge or have created a bunch of resources with FHIR Shorthand.

 fhir loginlogs you in and gives you secure access on the command-line to your private projects and resources.